Here's how PvP will work in Back 4 Blood

 It sounds like Turtle Rock really wants to make Back 4 Blood PvP into its own evolving thing, which is a good sign.
 The devs went into more detail in a dedicated PvP showcase video.
 The main objective for the survivors is to survive as long as possible, and each team will be scored based on how long they can run the clock before switching roles.
 The Ridden apparently have their own set of upgrades that can make things harder for survivors as the match progresses.

 Back 4 Blood is finally coming on October 12 and will be on Xbox Game Pass immediately.
+An open beta for the PvP mode kicks off on August 5.
 Check our full list of every game at E3 2021 to catch up on the announcements.